What Sets UM-Flint's MSE Program Apart?

 POWERFUL ECONOMIC IMPACT

-As part of the curriculum, students will be able to gain real-world experience while addressing industry need within communities.
+As part of the curriculum, students will be able to gain real-world experience while addressing industry needs within communities.
 Mechanical engineering is the most diversified engineering discipline.
 Therefore, careers in manufacturing, aerospace, power generation, automotive, energy, HVAC, and biomedical can all be enhanced through an advanced degree in mechanical engineering.
 A strong graduate base draws industry attention, and helps develop new start-up companies which are essential for economic development.
 Furthermore, this program provides public and community service to Flint, Genesee County, and the State of Michigan.

 The program’s research activities are highly interactive with our University of Michigan professors, as well as the community and industry.
 Our leading-edge explorations will help equip MSE graduates with the training and education required to advance their careers in industry, government, and academia.